amo004/MLPlayground/FirstStep/README.md

 If you want to save this directory, the way to do this is to tell `git` that you want it to track `MyFirstDirectory`, and you want to save that instruction.
 You can accomplish this by using the commands
-`git add MyFirstDirectory
+`git add MyFirstDirectory`
+and then
-git commit -m "I made my first directory"`
+`git commit -m "I made my first directory"`

 The string after the flag above is called a **commit message** and it serves to track your intentions with a commit.
 This comment is saved for future reference, so that you can remember the purposes of various commits.